Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 Except when a child may consent for him/herself as outlined above, a parent or guardian must consent to a child’s participation in research, with limitations as outlined below.

-A “parent” means either a biological parent, a husband who has consented to the artificial insemination of his wife, or a parent by adoption.
+A “parent” means a biological parent, a husband who has consented to the artificial insemination of his wife, or a parent by adoption.
 If the child is a non-marital child who is not adopted or whose parents do not subsequently intermarry, "parent" includes a person who has acknowledged paternity by law or been adjudicated to be the biological father.
 "Parent" does not include any person whose parental rights have been terminated.

 In addition to a "parent" as defined above, a court-appointed "guardian" for an unemancipated child under the age of 18 has the authority to consent to major medical, psychiatric and surgical treatment.